jmike/naomi-docs/datatypes.md

 ## enum

-The _enum_ datatype matches a set of specific string values.
+The _enum_ datatype matches a set of predefined string values.

 ### <a name="enumvalues" href="enumvalues">#</a>enum.values(values)